systemsnmr/ivtnmr/README.md

 Corresponding authors: yaroslav.v.nikolaev__gmail.com or allain__mol.biol.ethz.ch

+Publication version of the protocol at [Protocol Exchange](https://doi. org/10.21203/rs.2.9160/v1).
-The most up-to-date version of the protocol (including example code and data): [github.com/systemsnmr/ivtnmr](github.com/systemsnmr/ivtnmr)
+Continuously-updated version of the protocol: [github.com/systemsnmr/ivtnmr](github.com/systemsnmr/ivtnmr)

 **Note:** This is not a software distribution package.
 Code provided with the protocol serves primarily as an example/guideline - it may require adjustment to your particular setup, and may not function properly in your environment.